guyfriendirl/guyfriendirl/README.md

-- 🎀 Hi, I’m @guyfriendirl or Ivan/Ivy~
+- Hi, I’m @guyfriendirl or Ivan.
-- 🍓 I’m interested in art, animation, writing, website coding
+- I’m interested in art, animation, writing, website coding
-- 🥐 I’m currently learning animation & website coding
-- 💞️ I’m looking to collaborate on art or writing!
-- 🍫 How to reach me: @guyfriendirl on discord ! (pls add me I need friends)
+- How to reach me: @guyfriendirl on discord ! (pls add me I need friends)
-- 💌 Pronouns: He/It + Any Neopronouns
+- Pronouns: He/It + Any Neopronouns
-- 🩷 Fun fact: i like cats and cute things !
+- Fun fact: i like cats and cute things !
 - Other: I'm multifandom, multishipper (nothing bad!), and i rp, but not on pt LOL. im single but i dont see why thats relevant. (negative game, negative rizz, negative aura...)
-- kins: cosmo, shelly, gf, nene, neo agent 3, anget 8
-- be sure to read my carrd for more
-- if i have someone blocked or hidden thats ur friend lmk and ill tell u the reason, i often only block ppl for triggering me or harassing me. intentionally or not. i am kinda sensitive to some topics (not saying which) so i block for that reason, but before i do i might let a friend know also. i dont mean to induce harassment or bullying, in fact it is the opposite of what i want.
+- if i have someone blocked or hidden thats ur friend lmk and ill tell u the reason, i often only block ppl for triggering me or harassing me. intentionally or not. i am kinda sensitive to some topics (not saying which) so i block for that reason, but before i do i might let a friend know also. i dont mean to induce harassment or bullying, in fact it is the opposite of what i want. i apologize if i have caused anyone any trouble.
-- Thank you for reading :] - Ivy

-also i like all LEGAL!!!! cosmo ships and sprout ships but i just have a comfort for fruitcake please dont misunderstand my carrd im begging yuo crying
+-  I am a REALLY SELECTIVE yumeshipper when it comes to Hacklord Shedletsky, Shedletsky (THE AVATAR/CHARACTER), and Telamon.
+I'm sorry...
+-  fictkins: c00lkidd, builderman, cosmo, girlfriend/guyfriend, shelly